(*: indicates joint first authors)

 Figure 2.
 Overview of our proposed framework Our proposed framework receives two point clouds from the same articulated object under two different part poses.
 Then generate the object point cloud with a new part pose.
 It aggregates the geometric information and the pose information into a spatially continuous Transformation Grid.
 During inferencing, conditioned on the new part pose, it decodes the transformation of each point by querying each point in the Grid to generate the input object with the novel pose. |

-If you have any questions, please feel free to contact Ruihai Wu at wuruihai_at_pku_edu_cn and Yushi Du at yushidu_at_icloud_com.
+If you have any questions, please feel free to contact Yushi Du at duyushi628_at_pku_edu_cn and Ruihai Wu at wuruihai_at_pku_edu_cn.